vbala29/Twitter_Summarizer/HIT Instruction.md

 Please view the three sections underneath instructions (summary, detailed instructions and examples) before beginning.
 When you write your summary, please keep it informational but under 3 sentences.

-QC HITs
+QC HITs (Link to HITs yet to be posted, this HIT will be posted once data is collected from first round).
 ---------------------------------------------------------------
 The following is a different batch of HITs you can do.
 This is our quality control unit.

-The instruction video link is here: https://drive.google.com/file/d/1-BFRf_87355acsmH7hRUuG31qc2D81NW/view?usp=sharing The link to the HIT is here:
+The instruction video link is here: https://drive.google.com/file/d/1-BFRf_87355acsmH7hRUuG31qc2D81NW/view?usp=sharing

 For this one, it is important that you view the rubric before rating the summaries.
 Please making sure that you adhere to the guideline.
 1 point corresponds to: missing or false information